dilandau2001/Dilan.ServiceDiscovery/README.md

 ![Code Coverage](https://img.shields.io/badge/Code%20Coverage-70%25-yellow?style=flat)

 This library provides a fast, easy to setup way to implement a discovery service pattern within any .NET solution/project.
-Although there are several other more complex solutions out there that you might have consider, this one of mine have some features you might find matching your problem as it matched mine.
+Although there are several other more complex solutions out there that you might have considered, this one of mine have some features you might find matching your problem as it matched mine.
 - This library is fully developed in C# for both server and client sides.
 - The library itself is netstandard 2.0, which means it is compatible with both full framework and Core frameworks up to now.